Matsumoto Castle: Japan’s Black Crow Castle History

 弁天堂 (32)-3

-Originally built in 1504 as Fukushima Castle, it was developed into its current form through the Sengoku period.
-The main structures of the castle were completed in the early Edo period, and it served as the stronghold of the Matsumoto Domain under the Tokugawa shogunate.
-In 1872, many castles across Japan were ordered to be dismantled by the Meiji government, but Matsumoto Castle’s keep was preserved thanks to the efforts of local residents and the city government.
+Originally built as Fukashi Castle in 1504, it passed through the Sengoku (Warring States) period and was developed into its current form.
+The main structures of the castle were completed in the early Edo period, and during the Tokugawa shogunate, it functioned as the base of the Matsumoto domain.
+In 1872, under orders from the Meiji government, many castles were demolished, but through the efforts of local residents and the city government, Matsumoto Castle’s tower was preserved.

-After undergoing numerous restorations, the castle continues to maintain its majestic appearance.
-Notably, a major restoration project carried out from 1950 to 1955 restored the keep and other key structures.
-Further reconstructions of gates and walls were conducted in the 1990s, and repairs were made after damage from the 2011 earthquake.
+After undergoing numerous restorations, it still maintains its magnificent appearance today.
+In particular, the large-scale restoration work carried out from 1950 to 1955 restored the tower and other major structures.
+Gates and walls were also rebuilt from the 1990s onward, and damage from the 2011 earthquake has also been repaired.

 弁天堂 (30)-3

-Matsumoto Castle is one of the five castles designated as National Treasures of Japan, distinguished by its unique black walls and five-story, six-floor keep.
-Inside the castle, visitors can explore steep wooden staircases and gun ports, and enjoy stunning views of Matsumoto City and the Northern Alps from the observation deck on the sixth floor.
-The castle grounds also feature a teahouse and a museum, providing an opportunity to experience traditional Japanese culture.
+It is one of only five castles designated as National Treasures in Japan, distinguished by its unique black walls and five-story, six-level tower.
+Inside the castle, visitors can find steep wooden staircases and shooting windows, and from the observatory on the sixth floor, beautiful views of Matsumoto City and the Northern Alps can be enjoyed.
+Tea rooms and a museum are also located within the castle grounds, allowing visitors to experience traditional Japanese culture.

-1. Beginnings of Construction and the Sengoku Period
+1. The Beginning of Construction and the Sengoku Period

 The history of Matsumoto Castle dates back to the early Sengoku period.
-It was originally built as Fukashi Castle by the Ogasawara clan, the governors of Shinano Province, during the Eisho era (1504-1520).
-Fukashi Castle, which was the precursor to Matsumoto Castle, was constructed on the site where the current castle stands.
-During the Tenbun era (1532-1555), Takeda Shingen of Kai Province began his invasion of Shinano.
+During the Eisho era (1504-1520), the Ogasawara clan, who served as the provincial governors of Shinano, built what was then called Fukashi Castle.
+Fukashi Castle was the predecessor of Matsumoto Castle and was constructed at the present location of Matsumoto Castle.
+During the Tenbun era (1532-1555), Takeda Shingen of Kai Province launched his invasion into Shinano Province.

 In 1550, Fukashi Castle was captured by the Takeda clan.
-Shingen appointed his retainer Baba Nobuharu as the castle's lord, making Fukashi Castle a key stronghold for controlling Shinano.
-Shingen used the castle as a base to govern the surrounding region.
+Baba Nobuharu, a retainer of Shingen, was placed as the castle keeper, and Fukashi Castle became an important stronghold for controlling Shinano.
+Shingen placed this castle under his control and used it as a base for governing the Shinano region.

-2. Renaming to Matsumoto Castle and Construction of the Keep
+2. Renaming to Matsumoto Castle and Tower Construction

-After the fall of the Takeda clan in 1582, Matsumoto Castle was taken over by Oda Nagamasu, a retainer of Oda Nobunaga.
-Later, in 1585, Ishikawa Kazumasa, who had switched allegiance from Tokugawa Ieyasu to Toyotomi Hideyoshi, was transferred to Matsumoto in 1590.
-Kazumasa and his son Yasunaga carried out extensive renovations, developing both the castle and the surrounding town.
+After the fall of the Takeda clan in 1582, Matsumoto Castle was handed over to Oda Nagamasu, a retainer of Oda Nobunaga.
+Subsequently, in 1585, Ishikawa Kazumasa left Tokugawa Ieyasu to become a retainer of Toyotomi Hideyoshi, and in 1590, he was transferred to Matsumoto.
+Large-scale renovations were carried out by Ishikawa Kazumasa and his son Yasunaga, advancing the development of the castle complex and castle town.

-Kazumasa planned the construction of Matsumoto Castle’s keep, a project that was completed by his son Yasunaga.
-Between 1592 and 1594, the main keep (Dai-tenshu), Inui small keep (Inui-ko-tenshu), and connecting passages were completed.
-This group of keeps played a crucial role as a defensive base against Ieyasu, laying the foundation for Matsumoto Castle as a modern castle.
+Ishikawa Kazumasa planned to build the tower of Matsumoto Castle, and his son Yasunaga carried on this project.
+From 1592 to 1594, the main tower, Inui sub-tower, connecting turret, and other major structures were completed.
+This tower complex served as an important defensive stronghold against Ieyasu, laying the foundation of Matsumoto Castle as a modern castle.

 3. Matsumoto Castle During the Edo Periodmatsumoto_castle-010-1024x657

-During the Edo period, Matsumoto Castle served as the administrative headquarters of the Matsumoto Domain.
-After the Ishikawa clan, the castle was ruled by several other clans, including the Ogasawara, Toda, Matsudaira, Hotta, and Mizuno clans.
-During the Mizuno clan’s rule, the castle’s defenses were further enhanced, and much of the structure that remains today was established.
+During the Edo period, Matsumoto Castle functioned as the administrative center of the Matsumoto domain.
+After the initial Ishikawa clan lords, the castle was governed by the Ogasawara, Toda, Matsudaira, Hotta, and Mizuno clans, among others.
+During the Mizuno era in particular, the outer moat was expanded and the castle complex was maintained, establishing the foundation of the present-day Matsumoto Castle.

-Throughout the Edo period, Matsumoto Castle was used as the administrative center of the domain, and various renovations and expansions were carried out by the lords.
-For example, the Ninomaru Palace was rebuilt, and residences within the castle were improved.
-Additionally, the domain lords established academic institutions and infrastructure for disaster prevention, contributing to the social development of the region.
+Throughout the Edo period, Matsumoto Castle was used as the administrative center of the domain, with renovations and expansions carried out by successive lords.
+For example, the Ninomaru Palace was rebuilt and residences within the castle were maintained.
+Social infrastructure such as academic institutions and disaster preparedness were also advanced by successive lords.

 images (1)

-In the Showa era, Matsumoto Castle was designated a historic site in 1930, and in 1936, the keep was designated a National Treasure.
-Between 1950 and 1955, extensive restoration work was conducted, including reinforcing the keep’s foundation with reinforced concrete.
-This restoration was carried out under the Cultural Properties Protection Law, ensuring the preservation of Matsumoto Castle in its current form.
+In the Showa era, Matsumoto Castle was designated as a Historic Site in 1930 and the tower was designated as a National Treasure in 1936.
+Subsequently, a major dismantling and restoration project was carried out from 1950 to 1955, reinforcing the tower’s foundation with reinforced concrete.
+This restoration was carried out under the Cultural Properties Protection Law and was a crucial measure to preserve the castle’s surviving form.

 5. Matsumoto Castle Today弁天堂 (36)-3

-Today, Matsumoto Castle is open to the public as a National Treasure, and its beautiful keep and castle grounds are popular attractions for tourists.
-Numerous events are held annually, with the castle becoming especially lively in the spring when the cherry blossoms bloom.
-The keep is also illuminated at night, creating a magical scene for visitors to enjoy.
+Today, Matsumoto Castle is open to the public as a National Treasure, and its beautiful tower and castle complex are a popular spot for tourists.
+Numerous events are held throughout the year, and it is particularly lively during spring as a renowned cherry blossom viewing spot.
+The tower is also illuminated at night, allowing visitors to enjoy a magical landscape.

-The foundation of the keep is reinforced with 16 supporting base pillars and a raft structure (ikada-jigyo) technique.
-This method evenly distributes the weight of the keep to prevent the stone foundation from settling.
-The stone walls of the keep base are constructed using a traditional method called nozura-zumi, where natural stones are carefully fitted together, preserving the historical value of the structure.
+The tower’s foundation is reinforced with 16 foundation support pillars and a technique called ikada-jigyo (raft foundation).
+This distributes the tower’s weight evenly to the ground, preventing the stone walls from sinking.
+The stone walls of the tower base are built using a technique called nozura-zumi, which uses natural stones, preserving their historical value.

 ■ Taiko Gate and Kuro Gate弁天堂 (37)-3

-The Taiko Gate and Kuro Gate serve as important entrances to Matsumoto Castle.
-The Kuro Gate, in particular, is a prestigious gate, named after the color black, which was considered the highest rank at the time.
-The roof of the gate is adorned with tiles bearing the family crests of the successive lords of the castle, which visitors are encouraged to look for.
-The Taiko Gate was designed as a critical part of the castle’s defense, strengthening its fortifications.
+The Taiko Gate and Kuro Gate serve as important main gates of Matsumoto Castle.
+The Kuro Gate in particular is a gate of great prestige, deriving its name from the color black, which was considered the most prestigious color of the time.
+The roof tiles bear the family crests of successive castle lords, so be sure to look for them when you visit.
+The Taiko Gate was designed as a key element of Matsumoto Castle’s defense, playing a role in strengthening the castle’s protection.

 ■ Uzumi Bridge弁天堂 (29)-3

-Uzumi Bridge, a red bridge spanning the western side of Matsumoto Castle, is a popular photo spot due to its beautiful contrast with the black castle.
-From the bridge, you can capture stunning photos of the castle alongside the swans that inhabit the moat.
-While the bridge is currently closed to pedestrian traffic, its beauty still makes it worth a visit.
+Uzumi Bridge is a red bridge spanning the west side of Matsumoto Castle, offering a beautiful contrast with the jet-black castle and making it a popular photography spot.
+From this bridge, visitors can capture the beautiful castle alongside the swans living in the moat.
+Although the bridge is currently closed to foot traffic, its beauty makes it worth visiting.

 ★ Introducing Our Tourism Website ★

-Matsumoto Castle has captivated many people with its historical significance and stunning scenery, from the Sengoku period to the present day.
-The black-lacquered keep boasts a unique beauty among Japanese castles, and the view of the castle against the backdrop of the Northern Alps is truly striking.
-The history of its preservation, driven by the efforts of local residents and the city government, is a source of pride for the community.
+Matsumoto Castle has captivated countless people with its historical value and beautiful scenery from the Sengoku period to the present day.
+Its black lacquer tower boasts a unique beauty among Japan’s castle architecture, and the landscape with the Northern Alps in the background strikes the hearts of all who visit.
+The history of its preservation through the efforts of local residents and the city government is deeply tied to regional pride.

-Today, Matsumoto Castle is open to the public as a National Treasure, welcoming many visitors.
-By visiting this historical site, you can experience the culture of past Japan and the atmosphere of the Sengoku period.
+Today, Matsumoto Castle is open to the public as a National Treasure and welcomes many tourists.
+By visiting this castle, which served as a stage of history, you can feel the atmosphere of Japan’s past culture and the Sengoku period.